AnOrdinaryUsername/show-waifu/README.md

 ## Danbooru Authentication

-Depending on your account level, authenticating comes with benefits.
+Depending on your account level, authenticating comes with certain benefits.
 If you have a Danbooru account that is Gold-level or above (see [Danbooru User levels](https://danbooru.donmai.us/wiki_pages/help:users) for more information), you can authenticate by doing the following: